SD2E/api-user-guide/docs/create_application_03.md

 For the `CONTAINER_IMAGE` variable, replace `USERNAME` with your Docker ID (or project space where the image is located).
-Also in the above file, the `container_exec.sh` script is sourced, `fastqc` is the command to execute, and the parameter passed to the command is the input fastq file (`${fastq}`).
+Also in the above file, the `container_exec.sh` script is sourced, '`perl /FastQC/fastqc`' is the command to execute, and the parameter passed to the command is the input fastq file (`${fastq}`).
 The final command in the script (begging with `DEBUG=1`) is the main container run command.
 It is written in this way to be flexible and compatible to both Docker and Singularity.

 At the bottom of the script are a few template functions that you can develop to validate that the test ran correctly.
 Here,